jwoehr/ublu/README.md

 Ublu was noted August 17, 2016 in the IT Jungle article [Ublu: A Modern Band-Aid for Legacy i Ills] (http://www.itjungle.com/tfh/tfh081716-story01.html)

-Recently (August, 2016) I've been discussing Ublu in the [IBMiOSS group on Ryver] (https://ibmioss.ryver.com)
+Discuss Ublu in the [IBMiOSS Ublu form on Ryver] (https://ibmioss.ryver.com/index.html#forums/1057363)

-Jack Woehr 2016-07-26
+Jack Woehr 2016-09-19